icg-gravwaves/ian_harry/probing_speed_of_gravity/README.md

+---
+title: Probing the speed of gravity with LVK, LISA and join observations - Data Release
+---

 # Probing the speed of gravity with LVK, LISA and join observations - Data Release

 This is the data release for the paper "Probing the speed of gravity with LVK, LISA, and joint observations", which can be found